-The term 'Mortgage' is included in the Banking edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Mortgage' is included in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Mortgages are loans made on commercial or residential properties.
 They commonly use the house or the property itself as collateral.
 These mortgages are paid off in monthly installments over the course of a pre determined amount of time.
 Mortgages commonly come in fifteen, twenty, and thirty year periods, though both longer ones and shorter ones are available.